mdn/content/files/en-us/web/api/htmlfontelement/size/index.md

 The obsolete
 **`HTMLFontElement.size`** property is a string that reflects the {{ htmlattrxref("size", "font") }} HTML
 attribute.
-It contains either a font size number ranging from 1 to 7 or a number relative to the default value 3, for example -2 or +1.
+It contains either a font size ranging from 1 to 7 or a number relative to the default value 3, for example -2 or +1.

 The format of the string must follow one of the following HTML microsyntaxes: